Vishalthakur06/college-demo/README.md

 # college-demo
-This is first git Repository.
+This is first git Repository.Author - Vishal Thakur